nboughton/numbers/README.md

 A set of small mathematical utility packages developed whilst working through Project Euler problems.

 Summary:

-Package check - boolean tests to see if numbers meet criteria such as primacy, palindromes...
+Package check - boolean tests to see if numbers meet criteria such as primacy, palindromes etc

 Package factor - functions for returning factors, divisors and factorials